leseunivers/seung.min/_posts/2025-1-17-korean-air.md

 <div class="s-top"></div>

- There is even analysis suggesting that Korean Air could become a "Trump beneficiary stock."
+ There is even suggesting that Korean Air could become a "Trump beneficiary stock."
 Lee Jae-hyuk, a researcher at LS Securities, stated, "If direct flights between the U.S. and China are restricted due to U.S.-China tensions, Korean Air could benefit from increased transit passengers," adding, "Even now, Korean Air and Asiana Airlines are performing well in terms of passenger traffic on U.S. routes." <a href="https://biz.chosun.com/stock/stock_general/2024/11/09/WO27QF3CZNH3TFJCHG4WFKMYIE/">ChosunBiz</a>